 Visit RACC and Talk with Students

-We will also be hosting Open Enrollment dates where you can take your placement test, meet with an advisor and register all in one day.
-Open Enrollment will be offered in Berks Hall from 9 a.m. to 7 p.m. on the following dates:
+We will be hosting Open Enrollment where you can take your placement test, meet with an advisor and register all in one day.
+Open Enrollment will be offered in Berks Hall from 9 a.m. to 7 p.m. on the date below.
+You can RSVP here:

 - Wednesday, Jan.
 7

-We encourage you to visit our Welcome & Information Center in Berks Hall.
-During your visit to the Welcome & Information Center, one of our admissions counselors can help you learn about what RACC has to offer and help you through the enrollment process.
+We encourage you to visit our Welcome Center in Berks Hall.
+During your visit, one of our admissions counselors can help you learn about what RACC has to offer and help you through the enrollment process.

 No appointment is necessary to meet with an enrollment specialist — walk in any time during the hours listed below.